CMPT 250 - Introduction to Computing Science

 CMPT 330 - Concepts of Operating Systems

 An overview of the major concepts of operating systems.
-Students will be introduced to some of the major operating systems through lectures and laboratory exercises.
-Topics include: operating system functions, system structure, memory management, correctness, scheduling, concurrent process co-ordination, secondary storage and file systems.
+Students will be introduced to the major components of operating systems through lectures and laboratory exercises.
+Operating system topics include: historical aspects of operating systems development, systems programming, process scheduling, synchronization of concurrent processes, virtual machines, memory management and virtual memory, I/O and file systems.

 CMPT 340 - Programming Language Concepts